SM171906/SM171906/README.md

 #### I am Smiti Theme Developer with a background in Social Media Marketing.

-- 🔭 I’m currently secure certification on AI Governance and Security
+- 🔭 I currently secure certification in AI Governance and Security
-- 📚 I love reading Frictional books.
+- 📚 I love reading fictional books.
 - 📫 How to reach me: smiti.hota@gmail.com
 - 😄 Pronouns: She/Her
 - ⚡  Connect with me on [Linkedin](https://www.linkedin.com/in/smitimishra/)